Food safety incidents in Taiwan: Flavor Full Food Inc.

 Flavor Full Food Inc. (富味鄉食品股份有限公司) was accused of blending cheaper cottonseed oil into more expensive cooking oils to increase their profit.
-On 26 October 2013, the company admitted of their wrongdoings through health officials.
+On 26 October 2013, the company admitted their wrongdoings through health officials.
 The company had adulterated 24 of its products sold in Taiwan with cheaper cottonseed oil, and also added flavoring agents to one of its peanut oil products.
-The company had been fined NT$ 8 million for 25 violations.
-The former chairman and his brother were each sentenced to sixteen months in prison and ordered to pay NT$25 million in September 2014.
+The company had been fined NT$8 million for 25 violations.
+The former chairman and his brother were each sentenced to 16 months in prison and ordered to pay NT$25 million in September 2014.
 The company itself was ordered to pay a further NT$5 million fine.

 Formosa Oilseed Processing Co.

 Formosa Oilseed Processing Co. (福懋油) was found to intentionally mislabel their six cooking oil mixtures as pure olive oils.
 The company general manager issued an apology saying that the company will stop selling the small-package olive oil.
-The company was fined NT$ 15 million.
+The company was fined NT$15 million.